uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.1 =
+* Fix for conflict with other plugins including the Google API PHP Client (e.g., Simple Calendar).

 = 2.9.0 =
 * Major code refactor to make the codebase easier to manage.
 Authorizer now requires PHP 5.3 or later.
 * Fix for edge case with new unapproved users and stale session IDs.
 Props @vib94 for the pull request!